risingsealabs/saline-sdk/docs/intents.rst

 Operator Syntax
 =============

-The bindings module overloads several Python operators to allow for intuitive manipulation of expressions and intents:
+The sdk overloads several Python operators to allow for intuitive manipulation of expressions and intents:

 - ``&``: shorthand for ``All``
 - ``|``: shorthand for ``Any 1``